 Abdou studied architecture at The City College of New York and received a Bachelor of Architecture degree in 2010.
 He joined CWB Architects as an intern during the summer after his second year as an architecture student and has been with the firm ever since.
 Abdou brings with him a diverse set of skills that allow him to dive into many areas of a project, from beginning to end.
 His love for architecture does not allow him to discriminate against any one area of his profession, a passion further fueled by his being a part of the CWB Architects team.

-Lesa has earned a Bachelor of Science in Architecture and Master of Architecture from Lawrence Technological University, and a Master of Science in Architecture with a Certificate in Historic Preservation from Texas A&M University.
+Lesa has extensive experience in historic preservation including expertise in administration of Federal and State Historic Tax Credits, historic regulatory filings, and masonry restoration.
+Prior to relocating to NYC, she worked for metro-Detroit based historic architecture firms, Quinn Evans Architects and William Kessler and Associates.
+Lesa has a Bachelor of Science in Architecture and Master of Architecture from Lawrence Technological University, and a Master of Science in Architecture with a Certificate in Historic Preservation from Texas A&M University.

 Franklin was born in Azogues, Ecuador, and when he was four years old emigrated to Queens, New York.
 The close proximity to the wondrous density and height of Manhattan piqued his interest in architecture at a very early age.
 He received a pre-engineering endorsed diploma when he completed high school, and in 2009 graduated from The Spitzer School of Architecture at the City College of New York with a Bachelor of Architecture degree.